thijsputman/dotfiles/extras/yubikey/README.md

 I personally only have it imported on my daily driver; using SSH agent forwarding to forward both the SSH and GPG agents to (trusted) remote machines.

-#### XXX
+❗ **N.B.** After [renewing my subkeys](#renew-subkeys), I had to import the (updated) public key on a handful of additional machines for them to pick up on the updated expiry dates.
+Haven't had the time to properly figure this out yet;

-After updating expiry, I needed to import the key on Pi4???
-Wasn't necessary the first time?
-Haven't done it on Sandbox yet, so lets see if a reboot resolves this...
-XXX: Don't forget to update key on GitHub
+in case I never do: The simplest solution is to import the updated public key on the offending machine...

 _Optional:_ Save public key (from Yubikey) for identity file configuration.
 Mainly useful to explicitly configure a connection to use the Yubikey (via